lbw1995/TF-EPI/README.md

 For training process, you should do:

     python ./main.py finetuningbertcnntrain [modelname] [tokenizer path] [pretraining model path] [training data path] [model save path] [data mane] [batch size] [epoch]
 The modelname is the type of the model, only avaliable for "Robert" and "Longformer".
-You are recommended to use "Robert".\n Tokenizer path: the path of tokenizer.
+You are recommended to use "Robert".

+Tokenizer path: the path of tokenizer.

 Input train data path: the path of training dataset.

 Pretrining model path: the save path of the pretrained model.

 Model save path: the save folder of the fine-tuned model.
 The model of each epoch will be saved in this folder and used for the following validation.

 Data name: the name of dataset.
 Used to seperate different cell line.

 Batchsize: batch size of the training steps.
+Default:2

-Default:2 Epoch : Default 30
+Epoch : Default 30

 For the validation process, you should do: